veggiepuppy/veggiepuppy.github.io/_posts/2014-11-03-guide-to-kale.markdown

 photo: kalebunches
 ---

 Kale, we should all be eating more of it.
 But how?
 Forget about the tough, bland garnish on the side of your plate.
 Kale should be fresh, seasonal, bright, and satisfying.
-There are many different varieties that one can aquire, so what can you do with each kind?
+There are many different varieties that one can aquire, so what to do with each kind?

 ![Kale, so many varieties, all so delicious in their own way.]({{ site.baseurl }}/img/kalebunches.png)